kbaseIncubator/RelationEngineEval/Prepping_for_first_app/README.md

-scripts to bootstrap the GSP query app
+####These is the program and associated fake api, as well as scripts to bootstrap the GSP query app.

-SupportScripts contain scripts that build ascii tables used by the basis program
+#####SupportScripts contain scripts that build ascii tables used by the basis program as proxies for the graphDB.

 pass6.py generates the p6_pairs.all similarity matrix.